 For short-form content and social clips, Opus Clip and Captions are the most focused and effective tools in the category.

-For professional video editors who want AI inside existing workflows, Adobe Premiere Pro's AI feature set is the most deeply integrated option.
+For professional editors who want AI inside existing workflows, Adobe Premiere Pro's AI feature set is the most deeply integrated option.

 There is no single tool that wins everything.
 The right answer depends on whether you are generating, editing, presenting, or repurposing, and this guide covers all four.
+If you are still assembling your wider toolkit, our hub guide on what AI you actually need in 2026 is the place to start.

 Why AI Video Tools Matter More in 2026 Than Ever Before